sverch/ansible-harness/README.md

-# AMI Builder
+# Machine Image Build Pipeline

-Example of how to use Vagrant, Ansible, Serverspec, and Packer to build an AMI with integration tests.
+Example of how to use Vagrant, Ansible, Serverspec, and Packer to build a machine image with integration tests.

 ## Setup